oskarbauer/www/content/en/configuration/cloud2cloud-gateway.md

 ### Refresh the token

-You can use the Refresh Token to get a new Access Token.
+You can use 'Refresh Token' to get a new Access Token.
 The application communicating with the C2C Endpoint needs a new Access Token only after the previous one expires.
-It's bad practice to call the endpoint to get a new Access Token every time you call an API, and pluggedin.cloud maintains rate limits that will throttle the amount of requests to the endpoint that can be executed using the same token from the same IP.
+It's bad practice to call the endpoint to get a new Access Token every time you call an API, and pluggedin.cloud maintains rate limits on requests to the endpoint executed using the same token from the same IP, throttling requests beyond the limit.

 To refresh your token, make a POST request to the token endpoint, using grant_type=refresh_token.